cdoughty77/vagrant-secure-browse/README.md

 vagrant up
 </pre>

+To change the default OS simply go to the following site to find a pre-packaged vagrant box: http://www.vagrantbox.es/ then change the URL specified in the Vagrantfile.
+Any changes to the OS may also require changes to the provision script as well.

 Dependencies
 ============

 * Vagrant (v1.0.5 or higher)
 * VirtualBox (v4.2.6 or higher)
-* Uses Ubuntu 12.04 image unless Vagrantfile is modified(See pre-packaged boxes:  http://www.vagrantbox.es/)

 Disclaimer
 ==========

 This is provided as-is.

-I've used this posting to auto-add chrome extensions: http://serverfault.com/questions/354606/where-do-i-find-the-update-url-for-google-chrome-extensions
+I've used the following posting to auto-add chrome extensions(see provision script for which extensions): http://serverfault.com/questions/354606/where-do-i-find-the-update-url-for-google-chrome-extensions

 Should you want to modify, please feel free to fork and send a pull request.